flatironinstitute/CaImAn/docs/source/Installation.rst

      cd CaImAn/
      conda env create -f environment.yml -n caiman source activate caiman
-     pip install .
+     pip install -e .

-If you want to develop code then replace the last command with ``pip install -e .`` If any of these steps gives you errors do not proceed to the following step without resolving it
+If you don't want to develop code then replace the last command with ``pip install .`` If any of these steps gives you errors do not proceed to the following step without resolving it

 Known issues